 Cocktails – Aviary Style

-Cucumber gin & tonic is my rendition of a cocktail from The Aviary’s iconic coffee table book—a jaw-dropping collection born from the inventive minds behind Alinea, particularly Grant Achatz.
+Cucumber gin & tonic is my recreation of a cocktail from The Aviary’s iconic coffee table book—a jaw-dropping collection born from the inventive minds behind Alinea, particularly Grant Achatz.
 If you’ve dined at his flagship restaurant in Chicago, you know how easy it is to tumble down the rabbit hole into The Aviary’s world of boundary-pushing cocktails.

 The book itself is a beast—seven pounds of visual and culinary artistry.
 Each page pairs breathtaking photography with recipes that read more like science experiments than simple drink instructions.
 But for those who thrive on challenge, it’s less about ease and more about the alchemy.
-Think Back to the Future’s Doc Brown in a lab coat—only this time, the chemistry’s real, and Achatz wears a chef’s jacket.
+Think Back to the Future’s Doc Brown in a lab coat—only this time, the chemistry is real, and Achatz wears a chef’s jacket.

 The Aviary Cucumber Gin & Tonic